-- Analysis of criteria and relevant aspects under the SA 8000:2014 International Standard, choosing which of them are covered in the projects and which could be included to facilitate their application. - Analysis of the "Matrix Outcome" tool of Big Society Capital to identify the areas and beneficiaries on which the activity has an impact.

-Analysis of the Guide to Human Rights Impact Assessment and Management18 to ascertain the potential and/or existing risks and impacts of human rights in the projects, and to determine the ability to management them.
+- Analysis of criteria and relevant aspects under the SA 8000:2014 International Standard, choosing which of them are covered in the projects and which could be included to facilitate their application. - Analysis of the "Matrix Outcome" tool of Big Society Capital to identify the areas and beneficiaries on which the activity has an impact. - Analysis of the safeguards established by the European Taxonomy.
+These guarantees are based on OECD Guidelines on multinational companies, the UN's Guiding Principles on business and human rights and the fundamental International Labour Organisation Conventions (ILO). - Analysis of the Guide to Human Rights Impact Assessment and Management to ascertain the potential and/or existing risks and impacts of human rights in the projects, and to determine the ability to management them.